Dr Mercy Kiprono, not her real name, recounts an important case she faced on Christmas Day 2012.

 – Stéphanie Arsac-Janvier, Head Pharmacist at the International Committee of the Red Cross

-On Tuesday the World Health Organisation's Expert Committee on Drug Dependence (ECDD) again found that . . .
+On Tuesday the World Health Organisation's Expert Committee on Drug Dependence (ECDD) again . . .

 Ketamine, global health, and why China’s push to pass international legislation will endanger millions of patients